 Becoming Nancy was published by Transworld in 2012.
 Described by Suzy Feay in The Independent as "a deliciously camp rites of passage novel", the book was shortlisted for The Polari First Book Prize.
-In 2013, Tony Award winning Broadway director and producer Jerry Mitchell (Kinky Boots, Legally Blonde, Dirty Rotten Scoundrels) announced that he had secured the rights to turn Becoming Nancy into a major new musical.
-With music and lyrics by acclaimed writers, Stiles and Drew, (Half A Sixpence, Betty Blue Eyes) and book by Elliot Davis, workshops for the show began in 2015 and continued into the summer of 2016.
+In 2013, Tony Award winning Broadway director and producer Jerry Mitchell (Kinky Boots, Legally Blonde, Dirty Rotten Scoundrels) announced that he had secured the rights to turn Becoming Nancy into a major new Broadway musical.
+With music and lyrics by acclaimed writers, Stiles and Drew, (Half A Sixpence, Betty Blue Eyes) and book by Elliot Davis, workshops for the show began in 2015 in London and continued in New York 2017-2018.
+The show is set to open in the US in 2019.

 "I laughed out loud!
 Terry's humour translates perfectly to the page and his book is a joy!'
 KYLIE MINOGUE.